Making the Elite: Top Jobs, Disparities, and Solutions

-Personal interviews, also known as HR interviews, are a widely employed screening practice in the Indian private sector and are \emph{not} technical or case-study-based.
-Rather, they are typically a combination of small talk and employers advertising their jobs, assessing cultural fit, and asking potential employees about their interest in competing firms \citep{deshpande2011, jodhka2017, fernandez2018}.
-Through analysis of the kinds of questions HR managers ask in such interviews, I argue that caste disparities in earnings are primarily due to employers screening on \emph{background characteristics} that are correlated with socioeconomic status \citep{newmananddeshpande2007,jodhka2017}.\footnote{\emph{Naukri.com}, India's leading job search portal with a market share over 60\%, suggests that the ``best way to answer this common interview question [when asked by recruiters to introduce oneself] is to tell the hiring manager about your education and family background'' \citep{naukri2019}.} These (researcher-unobserved) background characteristics include educational qualifications of family members, neighborhood of residence, family background, father's job, cosmopolitan attitudes, upbringing, and personal hobbies (Section~\ref{sec:data overview firms}).
-HR managers in elite MNCs commonly agree on the importance of screening on background characteristics in personal interviews \citep{rivera_interviews, riverapedigree, jodhka2017}.
-They also see little contradiction in judging a candidate’s individual merit through background characteristics.
-Instead, they argue that decision-relevant unobservables, such as cultural fit, trustworthiness to potential clients, long-term professional behavior, and attrition could be reasonably gleaned through such inquiries \citep{newmanandjodhka2007, rivera_interviews}.
+Personal interviews, also called HR interviews, are a widely employed screening practice by elite firms in the Indian private sector.
+Importantly, they are \emph{not} technical or case-study-based \citep{deshpande2011, jodhka2017, fernandez2018}.
+Based on evidence on the content of these interviews, I argue that caste disparities in earnings are primarily due to employers screening on (researcher-unobserved) \emph{background characteristics}, such as educational qualifications of family members, neighborhood of residence, family background, father's job, cosmopolitan attitudes, upbringing, personal hobbies, and subjective impressions of ``cultural fit" \citep{newmananddeshpande2007, rivera_interviews, riverapedigree,jodhka2017}.\footnote{\emph{Naukri.com}, India's leading job search portal with a market share over 60\%, suggests that the ``best way to answer this common interview question [when asked by recruiters to introduce oneself] is to tell the hiring manager about your education and family background'' \citep{naukri2019}.} These characteristics are plausibly weakly correlated with productivity (at the personal interview round) but are strongly correlated with caste.

 Unstructured interviews that screen on conversations related to shared experiences, aspects of cultural fit, and personal hobbies are not unique to India.
 Such practices are also common in the screening practices of elite U.S. colleges and corporate America \citep{stevens2009, riverapedigree}.
+For example, \citet{riverapedigree} shows that managers in the U.S. offices of 120 elite firms prioritized cultural fit in interviews largely because they believed that, unlike job skills, ``fit" could \emph{not} be easily taught.
+Nearly 80\% of the surveyed professionals endorsed the use of an interview evaluation heuristic called the ``airplane test": basically, would I like to be stranded in an airport with the candidate?